dxhw/terminal-lsat-simulator/README.md

 Go to detailed instructions below if: this does not work for you/you want to know what this is doing/you are picky about how folders are named/organized on your computer/you are on Linux.

 1. Open your terminal (spotlight search for terminal)
-2. Copy and paste `git clone https://github.com/dxhw/lsat-simulator.git` into the terminal and press enter
+2. Copy and paste `git clone https://github.com/dxhw/terminal-lsat-simulator.git` into the terminal and press enter
-3. Copy and paste `echo 'alias lsat="cd ~/lsat-simulator/LSAT_Test && python3 lsat_test.py"' >> ~/.zshrc` into the terminal and press enter
+3. Copy and paste `echo 'alias lsat="cd ~/terminal-lsat-simulator/LSAT_Test && python3 lsat_test.py"' >> ~/.zshrc` into the terminal and press enter
-4. Copy and paste `echo 'alias lsat_update="cd ~/lsat-simulator && git pull"' >> ~/.zshrc` into the terminal and press enter
+4. Copy and paste `echo 'alias lsat_update="cd ~/terminal-lsat-simulator && git pull"' >> ~/.zshrc` into the terminal and press enter
 5. Close and reopen the terminal
 6. Done!
 Type `lsat` in the terminal and press enter to run the game and `lsat_update` to update the game (check every so often for an update because I may fix a bug, add a feature, etc.)

 ### Detailed Instructions

+NOTE: These instructions use my Terminal-Games repo instead of this one.
+This simulator is the same on both of them at the moment, so the difference does not matter.
+(There are some additional games that are also downloaded along with the simulator.)
+See: https://github.com/dxhw/Terminal-Games for that full repository.

 1. Check that python is properly installed on your machine.
     * Open your terminal and run `which python3`.
 You should receive a response like `/Library/Frameworks/Python.framework/Versions/3.10/bin/python3`